jellekuipers/kolm-start/README.md

 Find the tRPC integration example [here](https://github.com/trpc/trpc/tree/next/examples/tanstack-start) and the TanStack Start examples [here](https://github.com/TanStack/router/tree/main/examples/react).

-Please be aware that `@tanstack-start v1` and `tailwindcss v4` are still in beta, so things might be subject to change.
+Please be aware that `@tanstack-start` is still in beta, so things might be subject to change.

 ## Getting Started